 Research shows that when parents are listened to with respect, their ability to do this challenging job grows.

-I believe that raising children is the most important job in any society.
+I believe that raising children is one of the most important jobs in any society.
 Parents are entitled to support for this challenging work.